Broker vs Consultant: Franchise Broker vs Franchise Consultant Explained.

 • Process & timeline: What are the milestones from intro to decision day?

-• Fit: How will you know a brand is a perfect fit for my goals, lifestyle, and budget?
+• Fit: How will you know a brand is a fit for my goals, lifestyle, and budget?

 FAQs: Broker vs Consultant.